Undistraction/gatsby-starter-skeleton/demo/content/pages/home/main.md

 the project's
 [Github repo](https://github.com/Undistraction/gatsby-skeleton-starter).

-You will find information about the feature included in the [Articles](/articles) of this site.
-Use it to learn from or as the basis for your own Gatsby site.
+You will find information about the feature included in this starter in the form of different [Articles](articles).
+Use this starter to learn from or as the basis for your own site.

 For information on using starters with Gatsby, see Gatsby's own documentation [here](https://www.gatsbyjs.org/docs/gatsby-starters/#gatsby-starters).